 With a side lighting project, the light emmited through the side wall of a single multi strand cable to produce a perimeter high light glow, or a glow effect if concealed within a cove.
 This technique is a much better option to neon lighting when used commercially as there are no high voltages creating magnetic fiends which can play havoc with LV electrical systems, longer continuous runs can be achieved, the option of colour change and programming is available and the maintenance costs are considerably lower in comparison.
+For more information, you can search for maintenance company near me.

 Depending on the project, there are 3 ways of lighting using side lighting cable.
 A typical swimming pool would involve a signle light source with the cable leaving the unit, travelling around the perimeter of the pool and returning to enter the light source so as to form a loop.
 This method may be used for lengths up to 40m.
 For a pool larger than this, a light source at either end is required with the fibre leaving one light source, travelling down the perimeter of one side of the pool and entering the second light source.
 A second fibre is required to leave the second light source and travel down the opposite side of the pool to enter the first light source so as to complete the daisy chain loop.
 Using this method the light sources can be spaced up to 40m apart.
 For a single run of no more than 11m, a reflective end cap is used to seal the end of the fibre which also bounces the light back up the end section of cable.